-- Gives the court discretion to waive or reduce certain legal financial obligations (LFOs) if the person lacks the ability to pay. - Gives the court discretion to limit its jurisdiction^{} (authority) to collect LFOs if it finds a person does not have the "current or likely future ability to pay." - Eliminates currently mandatory Victim Penalty Assessment (VPA) (RCW 7.68.035) and DNA collection fee (RCW 43.43.7541). - Requires the court, upon motion of the person with LFOs, to eliminate all but one DNA collection fee imposed prior to the bill's effective date. - Creates the State Crime Victim and Witness Assistance Account in the State Treasury funded by the state general fund. - Requires the Legislature to appropriate state general fund dollars for deposit into the State DNA Database Account. - Adds a definition of LFO to Chapter 3.66 RCW for district and municipal courts.
+- Eliminates currently mandatory Victim Penalty Assessment (VPA) (RCW 7.68.035) and DNA collection fee (RCW 43.43.7541). - Requires the court, upon motion of the person with LFOs, to waive any VPA imposed prior to the bill's effective date. - Requires the court, upon motion of the person with LFOs, to waive any DNA collection fee imposed prior to the bill's effective date. - Creates the State Crime Victim and Witness Assistance Account in the State Treasury with funds appropriated by the Legislature for comprehensive crime victim and witness programs under RCW 7.68.035. - Requires the Legislature to appropriate funds for deposit into the State DNA Database Account for operation and maintenance of the DNA database and for distribution to agencies responsible for collection of the biological sample. - Sets an effective date of July 1, 2023.